History of the Jews in Los Angeles

-Jews in Los Angeles comprise approximately 17.5 percent of the city's population, and 7% of the county's population, making the Jewish community the largest in the world outside of New York City and Israel.
-As of 2015, over 700,000 Jews live in the County of Los Angeles, and 1.232 million Jews live in California overall.
+Jews in Los Angeles comprise approximately 17.5 percent of the city's population, and 8% of the county's population, making the Jewish community the largest in the world outside of New York City and Israel.
+As of 2021, around 565,000 Jews live in the County of Los Angeles, and 1.232 million Jews live in California overall.
 Jews have immigrated to Los Angeles since it was part of the Mexican state of Alta California, but most notably beginning at the end of the 19th century to the present day.
-The Jewish population rose from about 2,500 in 1900 to at least 700,000 in 2015.
 The large Jewish population has led to a significant impact on the culture of Los Angeles.
-The Jewish population of Los Angeles has seen a sharp increase in the past several decades, owing to internal migration of Jews from the East Coast, as well as immigration from Israel, Iran, France, the former Soviet Union, the UK, South Africa, and Latin America, and also due to the high birth rate of the Hasidic and Orthodox communities who comprise about 10% of the community's population.
+The Jewish population of Los Angeles has seen a sharp increase in the past several decades, owing to internal migration of Jews from the East Coast, as well as immigration from Israel, Iran, France, the former Soviet Union, the UK, South Africa, and Latin America, and also due to the high birth rate among the smaller Hasidic and Orthodox communities.
+In 2021, the largest Jewish denominations in Los Angeles were Reform and Conservative, followed by a smaller Orthodox community.

 Population

-As of 2020, the Jewish population of Los Angeles is estimated at 530,000.
-Although the last Jewish population survey of the Los Angeles Jewish community was conducted in 1997, a systematic study of the Jewish population in the United States conducted by the Steinhardt Social Research Institute's American Jewish Population Project estimates that Los Angeles County has the second largest Jewish population in the U.S., second only to New York City.
+As of 2021, the Jewish population of Los Angeles is 565,000, based on the "2021 Study of Jewish LA".
+This marks an increase of 9% in the Jewish population since the previous study was conducted by the Steinhardt Social Research Institute in 1997.
+The 2021 study estimates that Los Angeles County has the second largest Jewish population in the U.S., second only to New York City.
 It has the fifth largest Jewish population of any city in the world.

-According to the 2021 Brandeis Study of Jewish LA, about half of Jewish households in LA include an immigrant to the United States or someone whose parent is an immigrant.
+According to the 2021 study, about half of Jewish households in LA include an immigrant to the United States or someone whose parent is an immigrant.
 The regions of origin include Iran, Israel, Russia/the Former Soviet Union, Latin America, and Europe.
 Israeli Americans and Latino Jews are generally younger than the general Jewish population in LA.
 They found that the Jewish engagement of Persian and Israeli-American Jews to be generally stronger than the average local Jewish engagement.